How to Completely Clear Your Web Browsing HistoryMar 18, 2022

 A VPN takes ordinary web traffic and routes it through a separate, encrypted server.
-This makes it impossible for ISPs to see the destination of their users' web activity while hiding people's real identities from the websites they visit.
+This makes it harder for ISPs to see the final destination of their users' web activity while hiding people's home IP address from the websites they visit.
 As a result, the data that is so commonly used to track and record people's online activity is never visible in the first place.
 Orchid's VPN solution takes Internet privacy to the next level with blockchain technology.
 Its decentralized marketplace lets any type of customer access the leading, most secure, and highest-rated VPN providers in the world with no monthly fees or subscriptions.

 Even though a VPN will protect your Internet activity from being viewed by your ISP and other third-party onlookers, you may still want to take a few extra precautions to protect your privacy online.
-Clearing your web browsing history is one of the simplest and most effective ways to delete your Internet "paper trail."
+Clearing your web browsing history is one of the simplest ways to delete your Internet "paper trail" on your own machine.
 Here's how.

 Deleting the History That's stored Locally